Wilton House

-William Herbert, 1st Earl of Pembroke
+Tudor phase

 William Herbert, 1st Earl of Pembroke, the scion of a distinguished family in the Welsh marches, was a favourite of King Henry VIII.
 Following a recommendation to Henry by King Francis I of France, whom Herbert had served as a soldier of fortune, he was granted arms.
 In 1538, he married Anne Parr, daughter of Sir Thomas Parr of Kendal and sister of the future queen consort Catherine Parr (1543–1547) and Sir William Parr, 1st Baron Parr of Kendal (later Marquess of Northampton).

 Following the dissolution of the monasteries, Henry presented Wilton Abbey and its attached estates to Herbert.
 The granting of such an estate was an accolade and evidence of his position at court.
 The first grants, dated March and April 1542, include the site of the late monastery, the manor of Washerne adjoining, and also the manors of Chalke.
 These were given to "William Herbert, Esquire and Anne his wife for the term of their lives with certain reserved rents to King Henry VIII."
 When Edward VI re-granted the manors to the family, it was explicitly "to the aforenamed Earl, by the name of Sir William Herbert, knight, and the Lady Anne his wife and the heirs male of their bodies between them lawfully begotten."

 Herbert built Wilton House, probably on the same site as the abbey, between 1544 and 1563.
 According to John Aubrey's Brief Life, Herbert was briefly dispossessed under Mary I of England:"In Queen Mary's time, upon the return of the Catholique religion, the nunnes came again to Wilton Abbey; and this William, Earl of Pembroke, came to the gate which lookes towards the court by the street, but now is walled up, with his cappe in his hand, and fell upon his knees to the Lady Abbess and nunnes, crying peccavi.
 Upon Queen Mary's death, the Earl came to Wilton (like a tygre) and turned them out crying, 'Out, ye whores! to worke, to worke—ye whores, goe spinne!"

+The Wilton Circle were an influential group of 16th-century English poets, led by Mary Sidney and based at Wilton.
+Sidney turned Wilton into a "paradise for poets", and the circle included Edmund Spenser, Michael Drayton, Sir John Davies, Abraham Fraunce, and Samuel Daniel.

+They are described as "the most important and influential literary circle in English history" and Mary Sidney has been called a "patroness of the muses".